webplatform/docs/guides/advanced_selectors_guide/index.md

 == General sibling selectors ==

-The general sibling selector is very similar to the adjacent sibling selector, except that it allows you to select all siblings of the specified element type, not just the one immediate next to the element on the left hand side. the syntax looks like this:
+The general sibling selector is very similar to the adjacent sibling selector, except that it allows you to select all siblings of the specified element type, not just the one immediate next to the element on the left side.
+The CSS syntax looks like this:

 <syntaxhighlight lang="css">h2 ~ p {
  ...